peterphmikkelsen/aoc-2023/src/Day02/Day02.md

 ```

 ## Part 2
 Part 2 is also fairly straight foward.
-We have to find the maximum value for each color for all draws in the game
+We have to find the maximum value for each color for all draws in each game
 ```kotlin
 fun part2(input: List<String>): Int {
     return input.sumOf { line ->